 ADA permit parking on Georgia Tech's campus requires a state-issued disability tag or license plate and a Georgia Tech parking permit.
 Parking is authorized in any ADA space on campus with these credentials.
 ADA visitor space parking requires that a state issued disability tag or license plate and an hourly fee apply to customers parked in an ADA space within visitors parking areas.
 In some cases, ADA permit parking and ADA visitor parking are located in the same location.
 Vehicles parked in an ADA parking space without displaying a state-issued disability tag or license plate will be immediately result in a fine up to $200 and possible impoundment/towing with associated costs.

 Anyone with a disability that requires accommodation should contact the appropriate campus resource for ADA accommodations:

 All accommodation decisions are dependent on coordination and input from the appropriate Disability Consultant, and are based on the requirements of the ADA.
-Approved parking accommodations shall be periodically reviewed by ADAPTS and EHS to determine future needs.
+Approved parking accommodations shall be periodically reviewed by Disability Services and EHS to determine future needs.